 Pedestrian counts were conducted during the PM peak hour at the study intersections.
 These counts represent a sample of the existing pedestrian activity based on one evening peak period.
 Pedestrian activity is influenced by factors such as time of year and weather conditions; variations would be expected with data collection over time based on these factors.
 Generally, the proximity to adjacent land uses (i.e. schools, parks, commercial developments) are the most significant predictors of pedestrians and thus represent key areas for sidewalk placement and connectivity.
-Pedestrian crossing volumes are shown in Table 3-1.
+Pedestrian crossing volumes are shown in Table 3-1 for study intersections with pedestrian crossing volume of at least one.
 The volumes collected during a peak period (4:00-6:00 p.m.) represent the number of pedestrians which cross any leg of the intersection.